-There are City-owned electric vehicle charging stations offering a level 2 charge in locations throughout the city.
+The City owns 30 public electric vehicle charging ports, with 16 more nearing construction, and 10 municipal fleet ports available to the public after hours.
 The stations cost \$0.189 per kWh and \$0.15 per hour.
 These fees partly offset the cost of the electricity consumed and networking and maintenance of the stations.